-Many people are looking for encrypted messaging apps to communicate with their coworkers, friends, and family safely.
+Many people are looking for encrypted messaging apps to securely communicate with their coworkers, friends, and family.
 While there are other ways to protect your data, end-to-end encryption has become a standard security feature in both consumer and business messaging apps.

 🗝️ Find out what are the best encrypted messaging apps today, how encryption works, and how else you can ensure highest security standards while texting.

 What are encrypted messaging apps?

 As their name says, encrypted messaging apps are solutions that support the transmission of encrypted data.
 Encryption ensures that the only parties that can access the message content are the ones that hold the decryption keys – usually the sender and the receiver.

 Therefore, encrypted messaging apps are enforcing one of the most popular and high-standard data protection protocols.
 Although many people know about encryption through their private messaging providers, it is also one of the most frequently used data protection protocols in business messaging apps.

 Moreover, the need for safe communication and encrypted messaging apps only increased with the abrupt adoption of hybrid work policies.
 As businesses moved toward remote work models, they also noticed rising cyber attacks and increased risk of cybersecurity breaches.

 More than 50% of IT leaders say that mitigating cybersecurity risks is their priority when it comes to digital transformation.
 One of the ways to mitigate those risks is to adopt and use encrypted chat apps.
 Nowadays, such secure business chat software is a norm in digital workplaces around the world.

 Best encrypted chat apps for business in 2022